KyleMayes/clang-sys/README.md

 The availability of `llvm-config` is not optional for static linking.
 Ensure that an instance of this executable can be found on your system's path or set the `LLVM_CONFIG_PATH` environment variable.
-The required LLVM and Clang static libraries will be searched for in the same way as the shared library is searched for, except the `LIBCLANG_STATIC_PATH` environment variable is used in place of the `LIBCLANG_PATH` environment variable.
+The required LLVM and Clang static libraries will be searched for in the same way as shared libraries are searched for, except the `LIBCLANG_STATIC_PATH` environment variable is used in place of the `LIBCLANG_PATH` environment variable.

 ### Runtime